-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 And you know what this week is?
-It's the long awaited 100th Crapshoot! (fires cheap party streamer in air, eats single celebratory biscuit)
+It's the long awaited 100th Crapshoot!
+(Fires cheap party streamer in air, eats single celebratory biscuit.)

-Fully grown, Hellboy currently works for the Bureau of Paranormal Research and Defense, which I'm fairly sure is a hastily thrown together backronym created when the Professor accidentally BPRD in a meeting and had to quickly cover for it.
-There he fights alongside other friendly freaks, saves the world a lot, and is no doubt proud to be played on screen by Ron Perlman - a guy nice enough to do this.
+Fully grown, Hellboy currently works for the Bureau of Paranormal Research and Defense, which I'm fairly sure is a hastily thrown together backronym created when the Professor accidentally said BPRD in a meeting and had to quickly cover for it.
+There he fights alongside other friendly freaks, saves the world a lot, and is no doubt proud to be played on screen by Ron Perlman (opens in new tab).

 You'd think all this would be perfect for a game.
 In the right hands, it could be.
 Unfortunately, the Hellboy licence fell into the hands of a company called Cryo Interactive, which mostly seemed to exist to torture adventure game reviewers.
 Their eventual demise was attributed to business reasons, but I maintain had to have involved some kind of stake to the heart.
 A silver one.
 Forged from the 30 cursed pieces paid to Judas, urinated upon by a virgin unicorn under a full moon and carved into serrated spirals.

 What I'm basically saying is I didn't like their games very much.
 They were not good.